skodaconnect/homeassistant-skodaconnect/README.md

 * **custom_components.skodaconnect:** Set debug level for the custom component.
 The communication between hass and library.

 * **custom_components.skodaconnect.XYZ** Sets debug level for individual entity types in the custom component.

+In addition to debug logs, the component has an option to enable logging of raw HTTP responses which is useful when debugging issues.
+See 'response_debug' [here](https://github.com)